jahid-github/A-machine-vision-application-with-Arduino-Nicla-Vision-to-select-pieces-mosaic-tiles-by-color/README.md

 - Apply filters to enhance contrast and remove noise.

 3. Color Detection:
-- Use thresholding or AI-based models (e.g., color segmentation) to identify tiles matching the specified color.
+- Use thresholding to identify tiles matching the specified color.
 - Compute bounding boxes for tiles that match the target color.

 4. Selection: